squaresLab/ase25-interpretable-reports/README.md

-# Interpretable Vulnerability Detection Reports
+# Replication Package: Interpretable Vulnerability Detection Reports

-This repository contains two main tools for security-related code generation and analysis:
+This repository contains the replication package for our paper on interpretable vulnerability detection reports.
+It includes all data, code, and analysis scripts needed to reproduce the results presented in the paper.

 ## Tools Overview
 Our framework can be operationalized via [/secgen](/secgen) (which parses static analysis reports and generates improved versions) and [/secgenlint](/secgenlint) (which provides linting capabilities to validate report compliance).